apozas/network-certification/README.md

 #### Citing
 If you would like to cite this work, please use the following format:

-A. Ulibarrena, J. W. Webb, A. Pickston, J. Ho, A. Fedrizzi, and A. Pozas-Kerstjens, _Guarantees on the network structure of experimental quantum networks_, arXiv:2403.xxxxx
+A. Ulibarrena, J. W. Webb, A. Pickston, J. Ho, A. Fedrizzi, and A. Pozas-Kerstjens, _Guarantees on the structure of experimental quantum networks_, arXiv:2403.02376

 ```
 @misc{ulibarrena2024guarantees,
-  title = {Guarantees on the network structure of experimental quantum networks},
+  title = {Guarantees on the structure of experimental quantum networks},
   author = {Ulibarrena, Andrés and Webb, Jonathan W. and Pickston, Alexander and Ho, Joseph and Fedrizzi, Alessandro and Pozas-Kerstjens, Alejandro},
   archivePrefix = {arXiv},
-  eprint = {2403.xxxxx},
+  eprint = {2403.02376},
   year = {2024}
 }
 ```